github/securitylab/docs/report-template.md

 ## GitHub Security Advisories

-We recommend you create a private [GitHub Security Advisory](https://help.github.com/en/github/managing-security-vulnerabilities/creating-a-security-advisory) for these findings.
-This also allows you to invite me to collaborate and further discuss these findings in private before they are [published](https://help.github.com/en/github/managing-security-vulnerabilities/publishing-a-security-advisory).
+If possible, please could you create a private [GitHub Security Advisory](https://help.github.com/en/github/managing-security-vulnerabilities/creating-a-security-advisory) for these findings?
+This allows you to invite me to collaborate and further discuss these findings in private before they are [published](https://help.github.com/en/github/managing-security-vulnerabilities/publishing-a-security-advisory).
 I will be happy to collaborate with you, and review your fix to make sure that all corner cases are covered.
 When you use a GitHub Security Advisory, you can request a CVE identification number from GitHub.
 GitHub usually reviews the request within 72 hours, and the CVE details will be published after you make your security advisory public.
 Publishing a GitHub Security Advisory and a CVE will help notify the downstream consumers of your project, so they can update to the fixed version.

 ## Credit